The BEST File Manager for Windows

 Major new tools, significant upgrades to current components and faster folder listings.

 See the V4 preview here.

-To batch rename files in Windows is now as simple as select and rename.
+To rename multiple files is now as simple as select and rename.

 And if you want to rename files in more than one folder you can rename recursively down subfolders or across a group of folders or even across across multiple drives using FileBoss's powerful search routines and the resulting Virtual Folders

 Collect the group of files and folders to be renamed

 Select the files (and or folders) to rename

 Choose one of the flexible, powerful renaming methods